thomasclarke1969/documentation/client/rest/identity.md

 # Retrieving All Followed Identities

 While many applications will just use the `display_name` and `avatar_url` that comes with each Message to display the sender of the Message, some may need additional information when rendering users.
-To accomplish this, and to minimize the amount of on-demand fetching of users, your application can load the full Identity objects for all of the user's the authenticated user follows.
+To accomplish this, and to minimize the amount of on-demand fetching of users, your application can load the full Identity objects for all of the user's the current user is following.
+The set of followed identities is all users this user has ever had a conversation with plus anyone this user has explicitly followed.

 You can list Identities followed by your user using: